Ponderrawr/PSH_IEEE_Neopixel_Workshop/README.md

 ## Power Notes
 - One 7‑LED strip worst case ≈ 7 × 60 mA = 0.42 A at 5 V (full white, full brightness).
 - Cap brightness in code (e.g., 25–40%) for comfort and headroom.
-- Our Wall charger can only handle up to 1A so be mindful of how you power the pixels.
+- Our wall charger can only handle up to 1A so be mindful of how you power the pixels.
+- Neopixels are rated for 5V, so if you power them at their rated voltage ensure the microcontroller you use is at 5V logic or use a level shifter.

 ## Starter Code (Pico, 3.3V logic)
 See `starter_nano/starter_nano.ino`.
 Paste into the Arduino IDE.